I'm a spanish 30-year old computer. Hi.

 Out-loud prayer: God All Mighty!
 No more "easygoing, openminded, liberal, into traveling and new experiences, feeling connected to every person, stone or vegetable on the planet, vegans for better energy flowing reasons, that can see your soul through your eyes in a glimpse cause they're special as a fucking snow flake, who lead simple lives focused on enjoying the little things to make the world a better place" profiles.
 Pleeeease make it stop!
 I don't want your frikin' free hugs!

 Note: Right now, I'm not interested in anything other than making friends.
-I'm kind of busy and fast starts have proved to be a bit stressing for me in that context, just because I don't immediately LIKE people and I don't have much free time neither.
+And even in that territory, fast starts have proved to be a bit stressing for me, just because I don't immediately LIKE people and I don't have much free time neither.
 This apparently drives me to start ignoring messages out of total panic -when someone is a little pushy-.
 Yeah yeah I know, I should've learned to handle how to politely reject people by this age, I'm on it, I promise.
-I am also sort of dating someone and I want to give it an honest try.
-Anyway, bear this lack of expectations in mind too!
-That being said, if I happen to get interested over time (in whatever type of relationship), I am the most dedicated person on the planet.
+That being said, if I happen to get interested over time (in whatever type of relationship, friendship therefore is included), I am the most dedicated person on the planet.